hyerim1212/maxwell-to-programmable-photonics/daily_logs/daily_log.md

 ### Next Step

 Implement and quantitatively verify the two numerical cases, complete their physical interpretation and limitations, and close Notebook 08 before proceeding to guided-wave photonics.

+---

+## 2026-08-28

+### Topic

+Numerical verification and case development for wave interference and polarization

+### Reviewed

+- Complex-field representation of harmonic waves
+- Phase-dependent two-wave interference
+- Interference visibility under amplitude imbalance
+- Numerical comparison of complex quantities
+- Magnitude and phase errors for complex fields

+### Progress

+Continued the numerical development of:

+`notebooks/08_wave_superposition_polarization_and_interference.ipynb`

+Before completing the case studies, extended `verification.py` with reusable tools for comparing complex-valued results.
+Separate error measures were introduced for the complex value itself, its magnitude, and its phase, including appropriate treatment of phase wrapping and undefined phase at zero magnitude.

+The numerical cases in Notebook 08 were then developed further around two-wave interference and polarization.
+The interference case was organized to compare the calculated intensity with analytical reference values at representative relative phases and to examine how amplitude imbalance affects interference visibility.

+### Result

+The verification framework is now better suited to the complex-valued quantities that will appear throughout the photonics part of the project.

+Notebook 08 has also progressed from a conceptual draft toward an actual numerical study in which field calculations are checked quantitatively rather than interpreted from plots alone.

+This establishes a reusable verification basis for later work involving polarization, waveguide modes, directional coupling, and interferometric devices.

+### Next Step

+Complete the remaining numerical calculations and analytical comparisons in Notebook 08, finalize the physical interpretation of the interference and polarization cases, and close the wave-optics stage before moving on to dielectric slab waveguides.

+### summary
+본가 가느라 케이스 스터디 다 못하고 마무리 했어용...